On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: effect of rotation

-Despite the oscillation, we are unable apply similar methods as in type 3 due to the loss of derivative on the baroclinic mode.
+\begin{remark} In estimate (\ref{difficulty-3}), we have the term $ e^{i\Omega t}(\int_0^z \nabla\cdot \phi_+ (\boldsymbol{x}',s)ds) \partial_z U_+. $ Despite the oscillation, we are unable to apply similar methods as in type 3 due to the loss of derivative on the baroclinic mode.
 For this term, we do not have cancellation as other terms in type 4.
 Therefore, we are forced to require the smallness condition on the initial baroclinic mode. \end{remark}